blrobin2/blrobin2.github.io/_posts/2025-02-21-distant-voices-still-lives.md

 There are so many singing moments—drunk, mourning, hiding, loving—there's a song for every moment.
 Memories get attached to songs, and hearing them can take us back to that place—which is not always where we want to be.

-Weirdly, this is a case similar to <a href="https://boxd.it/8TXNkh">Drowning by Numbers</a>, where the Britishness makes the film harder for me to connect to.
+Weirdly, this is a case similar to <a href="https://boxd.it/8TXNkh" target="_blank" rel="noopener">Drowning by Numbers</a>, where the Britishness makes the film harder for me to connect to.
 I'm witnessing expert filmmaking but having difficulty getting into the emotional core.